himanshuo/life-of-learning/articles/OS/process_synchronization.md

 You can have the problem where the wait and signal functions are called at the same time.
   * this is basically just the critical-section problem
   * thus you can solve this problem using busy-waiting
+  * however, busy-waiting is not optimal because it is only good for when you are spending a tiny amount of time in the critical section.
+    * this is because busy-waiting uses up system resources instead of allowing other programs to run and use their resources.
+  * solution is to use waiting queue

+Each semaphore has an associated waiting queue.
+Each entry in the waiting queue has
+  * value (int)
+  * pointer to next record in list

+Each semaphore also has two functions
+  * block() - place process on appropriate waiting queue
+  * wakeup() - remove one process from waiting queue and put it inside the ready queue

+The idea is that there is a waiting queue for the semaphore.
+Each time you call wait(), block() may be called to put the calling thread inside the queue.
+Each time you call signal(), wakeup may be called to remove a process from the queue.

+NOTE: the waiting queue is `different` from the list where processes are stored when the value inside wait() < 1.
+The waiting queue is specifically used to implement `blocking`.

+code for a semaphore without busy wait

+    typedef struct{
+      int value;
+      struct process * list;
+    } semaphore

+    wait(semaphore * S) {
+      S->value--;
+      if (S->value < 0) {
+        add this process to S->list;
+        block();
+      }
+    }

+    signal(semaphore * S) {
+       S->value++;
+       if (S->value <= 0) {
+          remove a process P from S->list;
+          wakeup(P);
+       }
+    }

+### Deadlock
+Deadlock is when 2 or more processes are waiting indefinitely for an event that can be caused by only one of the waiting processes

+Sample Deadlock code

+    P0            P1
+      wait(S)       wait(Q)
+      wait(Q)       wait(S)
+      ...           ...
+      signal(S)     signal(Q)
+      signal(Q)     signal(S)

+* note that the two used semaphore Q and S in reverse order.
+* one way to ensure no deadlock is to use semaphores in the same order in all processes/threads.

+### Starvation
+starvation is indefinite blocking

+a process may never be removed from the semaphore queue in which it is suspended.
+This occurs because other processes keep coming in and getting the requested resource before this process does.

+Notably, the resource is actually being used.
+If the other processes stop using the resource, the starved process will actually stop waiting and use the resource.

+### priority inversion
+priority inversion is when a higher priority task has a lock but then a lower priority process preempts the higher priority process.
+In doing so, the lower priority process has just taken over the higher priority process which is bad.

+This is solved by the priority-inheritance protocol - increase priority of process A to max if any other process is waiting for a resource that process A has.
+  * thus current process A will keep hold of the resource and all the other processes will remain in their appropriate priority

 # Classic problems of synchronization
+### bounded-buffer problem
+n buffers, each buffer can hold 1 item.

+code sample

+      // mutex = take control of buffer
+      // full = how much you can add to buffer
+      // empty = how many spots left to write in buffer semaphore mutex=1, full=0, empty=n;

+      //producer
+      do {
+        wait(empty);  // write if there is room to write in buffer wait(mutex);  // take control of buffer
+           ...
+        // add next produced to the buffer
+           ...
+        signal(mutex); //release buffer
+        signal(full);   // note that the buffer has values to read from } while (true);

+      //consumer
+      do{
+        wait(full); //wait until you can consume from buffer signal(mutex); // take control of buffer
+        //consume item from buffer
+        signal(mutex); // release buffer
+        signal(empty); // note that buffer has read a value thus an extra write spot has opened up }

+### readers and writers problem
+data set is shared among number of concurrent processes
+  * readers - only read data
+  * writers - read and write data

+problem - allow multiple readers to read at the same time
+  * only single writer can access shared data at the same time

+### dining-philosophers problem

 # monitors
 # Synchronization examples
 # Alternative Approaches